ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 This guide follows the reference design of OpenHPC in Fig. 1 of the documentation.
 In particular, there's a separate network connecting the master node to compute nodes.

+Note that the reference design as shown in Fig. 1 has an optional parallel file system.
+This is excluded in this guide, and the baseline choice would be Ceph.

+Also note that the master node (a.k.a. head node, or SMS) is supposed to export an NFS.
+In this guide, we will build a ZFS pool and export that as the NFS mount.
+This is a choice orthogonal to the OpenHPC documentation and is documented in [the ZFS section](#zfs).

 ## 1.3 Inputs

 OpenHPC doc and the automated script assumes some variables are defined.